Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 }
 ```

-#### Using VSCode
+##### Using VS Code to set the Event Hub Connection String

-If you are using VSCode you will have a `launch.json` file generated when you try to run the project.
+If you are using VS Code you will have a `launch.json` file generated when you try to run the project.
 In this file there's an `env` section used to provide environment variables when a project is launched.
 Open this file and add the **EVENTHUB_CONNECTIONSTRING** environment variable,  substiuting `<CONNECTION-STRING-HERE>` with your connection string.

 ```json title="launch.json"
 "env": {